Measurement

 Does sentiment really matter, or just presence?

 Both.
 Being mentioned neutrally is not the same as being recommended warmly.
-In our own measurement, engines differ - one mentions us with flat neutral sentiment, another positively - so a presence number alone can overstate how well an answer actually positions you.
+Engines differ - a brand can be surfaced with flat neutral sentiment in one and warmly recommended in another - so a presence number alone can overstate how well an answer actually positions you.

 Related guides